 Step 8: Sand Your Wood Cutting Board

 Start off at 120 grit and slowly work your way up to 220 grit.
-Remember to use a protective mask for this step.

 Once you’re done with your first round of sanding, spray the entire thing down with water to raise the little fibers up and ready it for another round of sanding.
 Let it dry completely before you sand it again up to 220 grit the next time.